OSGeo/ogc-cite-runner/docs/running-as-standalone-cli.md

     ogccite/teamengine-production:1.0-SNAPSHOT
 ```

+!!! warning

+    You can only run the `host` networking driver on Linux machines.
+For more details, please refer to the [official docker documentation]: https://docs.docker.com/engine/network/tutorials/host/#prerequisites

 This will spawn a teamengine instance, which will be running locally on port `8080` - it will thus be accessible
 at: